A New Algorithm for the Robust Semi-random Independent Set Problem: Algorithm Analysis and Recovery

 for large enough $n$.
-The number of elements of $S$ that will appear in other independent sets in our list is at most $s\cdot2\log n\leq 4n^{1/3}\log n$.
-Therefore the probability a random vertex of $S$ is in any of the other sets remaining is at most . \end{proof}
+The number of elements of $S$ that will appear in other independent sets in our list is at most Therefore the probability that the random vertex of $S$ we receive is in any of the other sets remaining is at most \end{proof}